knowitall/ollie/README.md

 ## Building

-Building ReVerb from source requires Apache Maven (<http://maven.apache.org>).
+Building Ollie from source requires Apache Maven (<http://maven.apache.org>).
 Run this command to download the required dependencies, compile, and create a single jar file.